 We had to find a solution because I felt sick and it rained all day.
 So we postpone it and took the Hong Island boat tour from Ao Nang a week later.

-Except this price trick and the refund issue, I think the boat trip to Hong Island was great, and the overall price (41€/$49 per person) – money well spent.
+Except for this price trick and the refund issue, I think the boat trip to Hong Island was great, and the overall price (41€/$49 per person) – money well spent.

 Never ever trust the locals in Krabi town, Ao Nang and Railay Beach!

 They always try to charge you 2 or 3 times more for tours, taxi, and boat rides.
 Also, you must always negotiate, even when the price is displayed.

 If you can help it, stay away from transfers booked by hotels.
 That’s because they’re always more expensive than what you get while negotiating with the locals.

 Where to stay on Railay Beach, Krabi

 Railay Princess Bay Hotel was great and affordable!